owenvickery/cg2at/README.md

 This script roughly follows the following workflow.

-- Centers fragments based on the center of mass of heavy atoms
+- Center fragments based on the center of mass (COM) of heavy atoms.
-- Rotates fragments to find minimum distance between the atoms connecting to other beads and said bead.
+- Rotate fragments to find minimum distance between the atoms connecting to other beads.
 - Minimise residue
 - Merge all residues and minimise

 <pre>
            CG beads         Fragments           COM aligned fragments           Aligned fragments                 Atomistic

            --------                                    --------                      --------
           (        )                                  (        )                    (        )